Coronavirus – COVID-19

 Is the library open?

-Newton Park Library is open for ‘Click and Collect’ only.
+A ‘Click and Collect’ service is available at Newton Park Library and Locksbrook campus, with bookable study spaces also available at Newton Park.
 All other library buildings and spaces e.g book stacks, toilets, and study facilities remain closed until further notice.

 We continue to provide access to the Library’s extensive range of digital resources and online services to support your virtual learning and teaching.